|

 BUT the higher temperatures make them brighter, so they throw away their heat much faster

-(approximately as the square of their mass)
+(approximately as the square of their mass) so they contract much faster

-Summary of Contraction Stage
+Summary of (Slow) Contraction Stage

 Massive clouds are hotter, bigger and brighter than less massive ones